 The Inmotion V11 was announced about a week before the King Song S18, so how do these two new suspension Wheels stack up against each other on paper?
 In the graphic on the left is a side-by-side comparison of the different design philosophies the two Companies have taken in producing their first suspension Wheel.
 In short, King Song’s S18 is intended as a comparatively short range ‘sport’ vehicle, with emphasis on being nimble & light, while the V11 offers a larger sized battery pack (the largest produced by Inmotion to date), which could be considered more a Cruiser.

-- Max Speed & Motor Power: there are several factors that determine a machine’s true power capability, including the number of parallel battery cells, voltage, controller’s rate-limiting, & the motor itself—a higher wattage motor does not necessary translate into a higher operating speed.
-On paper, the S18’s 2200W motor has 10% more sustained power, but with only 3x parallels of 20x cells each, the limiting factor of the battery pack may see the two models at an equal pegging (this has yet to be determined).
-Both manufacturers have set a firmware max set speed to 50kph/31mph.
+- Max Speed & Motor Power: there are several factors that determine a machine’s true power capability, including the number of parallel battery cells, voltage, controller’s rate-limiting, & the motor itself—a higher wattage motor does not necessarily translate into a higher operating speed.
+With the higher number of battery cells, the V11 offers a larger margin of power over the S18.

 - Lighting: both designs have jettisoned the typical side LED atmospheric light-show of models, in favour of dramatically increased headlight—in the case of Inmotion, taillight too—luminosity.
 The S18 has a unique high-beam/low-beam headlight, that dips when there’s an oncoming light source.
 Both the S18 & V11 offer substantially higher illumination than found on earlier models.

 - Weight: in this category, the King Song S18 has a clear advantage in being 4.5lb lighter than the V11.